-3. Term Deposits
+2. Term Deposits

-Term deposits consists of a Royal Bank of Canada one year cashable guaranteed investment certificate (2021 - two Royal Bank of Canada one year cashable guaranteed investment certificates) with an effective interest rate of 0.10% which mature in fiscal 2023 (2021 - effective interest rates of 0.75% which mature in fiscal 2022).
-The term deposits are stated at cost plus accrued interest which approximates market value.
+As at March 31, 2022, the term deposit consisted of a Royal Bank of Canada one year cashable guaranteed investment certificate with an effective interest rate of 0.10% which mature in fiscal 2023.
+The term deposit was stated at cost plus accrued interest which approximates market value.
+The term deposit was not renewed or reinvested upon maturity during the year.